niko17x/todo/NOTES.md

 ### Completed Tasks (filtered: latest completion @ end):

+- [check] Every task added goes into All list.
 - [check] Show todo tasks only for the respective signed in user.
 - [check] Edit button functionality in todo task items.
 - [check] Guest user can create tasks.